cloud infrastructure

 Option 2: F5 NGINX Ingress Controller (Commercial)

-If you're open to non-NGINX options, several other projects implement the Gateway API:
+If you're open to alternatives, several other projects implement the Gateway API:

 • Envoy Gateway: Community-driven, Envoy-based, strong Gateway API conformance